|

 and hard edges so that every room appeared much larger than it actually

 was.
-It helped to cancel claustrophobia and confinement.
+It helped to cancel claustrophobia and feelings of

 20.